alyzheng/NLP_search_algorithm_for_information_retrieval/README.md

 You will be greeted by the Swagger UI, which provides a user-friendly interface to interact with the API.

 - **Be careful**: By default, our ML application is served at port 8000, not the URL provided by the command line"Uvicorn running on...".

+### Step 4: Interact with the Swagger UI

+1. Click the down arrow to expand the POST function.

-4. Click the “Try it out” button
+2. Click the “Try it out” button.

-5. Enter a value for the user query(brand/category/retailer), then click "Execute".
+3. Change the "string" part under the Request body to a user query(e.g., 'target').

+4. Click "Execute" to send the request and see the results.

 ## Deployment Sample

 The final deployment sample is as below:

 ![image](https://github.com/alyzheng/NLP_search_algorithm_for_fetch_rewards/assets/114775966/2e23587c-cbd2-4284-aaaa-41c86b46a078)
 ![image](https://github.com/alyzheng/NLP_search_algorithm_for_fetch_rewards/assets/114775966/4c85b171-3d01-4d82-b348-5bac988eb426)